Vyral/sean-zanganeh-blog/_drafts/4-mistakes-not-to-make-when-selling-your-home.md

 {% include youtube.html %}

+<center><em>I’m sharing four mistakes home sellers often make when selling their homes.
+Don’t do these four things!</em></center>

-Today we’re discussing the four massive mistakes we see home sellers make when it comes time to sell their home:
+<br>Today we’re discussing the four massive mistakes we see home sellers make when it comes time to sell their home:

 **1\.
 Assuming you will get top dollar**.
 If you assume you will receive top dollar for your home because your neighbor did, this isn’t necessarily the case.
 Every home is unique; whether it’s the finishes, the lot, the view, or the condition of the home, they all make a substantial difference in the value.
 Also, every home requires a slightly different technique to sell it, needs distinct marketing.
 The key to receiving top dollar for your home is knowing who your buyer is and knowing where to price it.